About Kyorin Group

 7. Conditions for Resolution on Appointments of Directors and Corporate Auditors

-8. Ordinary General Shareholders' Meeting Matters That May Be Resolved by the Board of Directors
+8. Ordinary General Shareholders’ Meeting Matters that May Be Resolved by the Board of Directors

-1. Acquisition of treasury stock
+a) Acquisition of treasury stock

-Pursuant to the provisions of Article 165, paragraph 2 of the Corporation Law of Japan, the Company’s Articles of Incorporation stipulate that the Company may acquire treasury stock by resolution of the Board of Directors.
-The aim is to allow management to exercise capital policies as deemed appropriate in response to changes in the operating environment, by allowing the Company to acquire treasury stock through market transactions, etc.
+Pursuant to the provisions of Article 165, paragraph 2 of the Corporation Law of Japan, the Company’s Articles of Incorporation stipulate that the Company may acquire treasury stock by a resolution of the Board of Directors.
+The aim is to allow management to swiftly exercise capital policies as deemed appropriate in response to changes in the operating environment, by allowing the Company to acquire treasury stock through market transactions, etc.

-2. Decision-making body for cash dividends from retained earnings
+b) Decision-making body for cash dividends from retained earnings

 Pursuant to Article 459, paragraph 1 of the Corporation Law of Japan, and except where otherwise specified in a separate applicable legal or regulatory provision, the Company’s Articles of Incorporation stipulate that cash dividends are to be decided by resolution of the Board of Directors, and not the ordinary general shareholders’ meeting.
-The aim is to allow management to exercise capital policy as deemed appropriate.
+The aim is to allow management to exercise a capital policy as deemed appropriate.